Why do we do what we do?

 A big company had closed us down and from comments we’ve received over the years we aren’t the only ones.

-Last year I received this email from one of our dear clients with their bad news.
+Last year I got this email from one of our dear clients with their bad news.

 The information is correct although we have sad news.
 Tyll’s Dive will close down begin may this year.